allenlewisr/nodejs-test/ATTESTATION_VERIFICATION.md

 ## Overview

-Your workflow creates three types of attestations:
+Your workflow creates four types of attestations:

 1. **Build Provenance** - Verifiable proof of how the package was built
 2. **Actor Information** - Who triggered the build and when
 3. **CodeQL Security Scan** - Security analysis results with attestation
+4. **Promotion Attestations** - Who promoted and approved each environment deployment

 All attestations are signed using Sigstore and can be independently verified.